Tanya DePass: Career

 DePass has written articles on topics of diversity, feminism, and race, for publications including Polygon and Vice, and provides diversity consultation services to game development studios and organizations.
 She is the programming & diversity coordinator for OrcaCon and GaymerX.
 DePass is the editor of Game Devs & Others: Tales from the Margins (2018), an anthology of essays from games industry professionals and players who felt marginalized by the industry.
 Additionally, she is a 2020 Annenberg Innovation Lab Civic Media Fellow at USC.

 DePass is the co-developer for the Fifth Season RPG, based on N. K. Jemisin's Broken Earth trilogy (2020).
 Her work has been featured in the Victoria and Albert Museum's Design/Play/Disrupt exhibit.

 Online, DePass goes by the username Cypheroftyr.
 She is a streamer on Twitch, where she has faced harassment.
-In 2020, during the George Floyd protests, DePass ran a charity stream to raise funds for The Bail Project—the stream raised over $140,000 USD in a single day.
+In 2020, during the George Floyd protests, DePass ran a charity stream to raise funds for The Bail Project—the stream raised over US$140,000 in a single day.

 Fireside Magazine, for which DePass was the special features editor, was nominated for a Hugo Award for Best Semiprozine in 2019.
 In 2020, the Diana Jones Award was devoted to "Black Excellence in Gaming", with the committee awarding two dozen black people in the industry specifically, including DePass.
 Kotaku named DePass one of their 4 "Gamers of the Year" for 2020.
 She was also named one of the inaugural Future Class at The Game Awards 2020.

 Her work to make the industry more inclusive has been highlighted in the film Game Changer, directed by basketball player Tina Charles.
 The short documentary premiered at Tribeca 2021.

 I Need Diverse Games

 In 2014, DePass used the hashtag #INeedDiverseGames while responding to a statement from Ubisoft claiming that it would not be feasible to animate female characters for the upcoming Assassin's Creed game.
 DePass has said she is "sick of games where I don't get to be the hero".
 Despite pre-dating the controversy, the hashtag became particularly popular during the Gamergate harassment campaign, when it was one of several used in anti-Gamergate tweets.
 Tweets using the hashtag were primarily those sharing positive messages about a desire for increased diversity and broader representation in video games.

 DePass founded a non-profit using the name I Need Diverse Games in August 2016.
 The organization, based in Chicago, aimed to support visibility and access for underrepresented people within the video games industry, and was funded through Patreon and fundraising campaigns.
 One of the organization's initiatives was to provide financial support and passes to video game conferences such as the Game Developers Conference.
 In 2020, I Need Diverse Games ceased its scholarship program after the pandemic.
-The organization also ran seminars on diversity at other games industry events, and highlighted the work of underrepresented people.The foundation lost its charity status, its website shut down, and ceased donations in 2024.
+The organization also ran seminars on diversity at other games industry events, and highlighted the work of underrepresented people.
+The foundation lost its charity status, its website shut down, and ceased donations in 2024.